anasM0hammad/Lets-Code-JS/README.md

 - There are two files in every topic's folder
 1. index.js
 2. test.js
+3. directions.html   (_Not present in every topic_)

+ _**directions.html** is present when there is large number of task to perform in the given exercise.
+Open the file in the browser for all  the task list._

 - **index.js** consist of the problem statement as well as the problem solution
 - **test.js** consist of all the test cases for the given problem